josdem/hugo/content/techtalk/spring/spring_webflux_web_testing.md

 ```

+In our test case `shouldGetBeverage()` we are validating beverage content:

+* `equalTo` Validates equals between two values
+* `containsString` Validates contains a string value
+* `notNullValue` Validates is not null

-In our test case `shouldGetBeverage()` we are validating beverage content and in our test case `shouldGetBeverageByIngredientKeywordIgnoreCase()` we are validating that every beverage in the collection has pear in ingredients.
+In our test case `shouldGetBeverageByIngredientKeywordIgnoreCase()` we are validating that every beverage in the collection has pear in ingredients.

 To browse the complete project go [here](https://github.com/josdem/jugoterapia-webflux), to download the project: